TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-editable-data.md

 thumbnail: /assets/images/react-spreadsheet/name-formula-layout.png
 ---

 We're on a roll, steadily filling out the [Infinisheet architecture diagram]({% link _posts/2024-07-29-infinisheet-architecture.md %}) with actual implementations.
-I have a [React based spreadsheet frontend]({% link _posts/2025-03-03-react-spreadsheet-release-ready.md %}) that reads data via a common [spreadsheet data interface]({% link _posts/2024-09-30-react-spreadsheet-data-interface.md %}).
+I've created a [React based spreadsheet frontend]({% link _posts/2025-03-03-react-spreadsheet-release-ready.md %}) that reads data via a common [spreadsheet data interface]({% link _posts/2024-09-30-react-spreadsheet-data-interface.md %}).

 So far, all my implementations of that interface have served up [fake data]({% link _posts/2024-10-07-react-spreadsheet-data-model.md %}).
 Now I'm going to build my first real implementation with data you can edit.